The best plant based protein powder for you may be completely different than me.

 - Xylitol is a cheap, processed “sugar alcohol” that can cause serious gut imbalances.

 - Monk fruit (luo han guo) is a popular sweetener many protein powder companies use.
-It’s commonly made using ethanol chemical resins and often contains GMO fillers.
+It’s commonly made using ethanol chemical resins and often contains junk fillers.
 Organic monkfruit extract that doesn’t contain extra fillers is a good sugar-free sweetener (the taste can be extremely bitter when companies use too much though, which is often the case).

-The best plant based protein blends use organic, real food ingredients and all-natural (or no) sweeteners … not GMO fillers and junk.
+The best plant based protein blends use organic, real food ingredients and all-natural (or no) sweeteners … not fillers and junk.

 And again, 1 gram of total sugar should be your limit per serving.